-Denise Ho, award-winning Hong Kong-based singer, actress and pro-democracy and LGBTQ rights activist, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Denise Ho, award-winning Hong Kong-based singer, actress and pro-democracy and LGBTQ rights activist, addresses the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.

 On her own involvement in the Hong Kong protests:

 “I started to understand the negative impacts of a government that fails to serve the people.”

 “On 28th September 2014, I decided to stand together with the people.
 I was arrested at the end of the Umbrella Movement.”

 “I was banned from China, blacklisted from all the corporate brands, and had to terminate my contracts with my management and music label.”

 “Then, came June 2019.
 I remember myself roaming around the outskirts of the crowds, believing that it was relatively safer to be where I was standing.
 Suddenly, riot police with weapons appeared and closed in from all sides.
 In a matter of minutes, all Hell broke loose.”